Terry-G7JFI/DATVLinuxRX/README.md

 2. Develop a nice looking signal strength meter
 3. Add an IQ plotter graphic
 4. Do some checking for sane input values!
-5. Atodetect longmynd installation (should be easy)
+5. Autodetect longmynd installation (should be easy)

 I might start doing the above as winter comes and I have more time, but for now "it works enough" to use :-)